jerome-pouiller/reredirect/README.md

 How does it work?
 -----------------

-Reredirect act as a debugger to take control of running process (it use ptrace syscall).
-Once it took control of runnign process, it use classical calls to `dup`, and `dup2` to change targets of file descriptors 1 and 2.
+Reredirect acts as a debugger to take control of a running process (it uses ptrace syscall).
+Once it takes control of a running process, it uses classical calls to `dup`, and `dup2` to change targets of file descriptors 1 and 2.

 Basicly, to redirect to file, this pseudo code is executed: